clemsonacm/hackpack/CONTRIBUTING.md

 Indexing entries is very helpful for finding relevant entries in the Hack Pack.
 Please do not sprinkle index entries _too_ liberally throughout, as this will cause the size of the index to explode and make it harder to locate information.
+If an index entry for the term you are looking to add already exists, add it anyway.
+It is possible that a reader may be searching for your section.
 An example of a good set of index entries can be found in the section on the Sieve of Eratosthenes.
 Entries include: